Wesleyan-Media-Project/entity_linking_2022/README.md

    pip install pandas==2.1.1
    ```

+6. In order to successfully run each R script, you must first set your working directory.
+You can achieve this by adding the line `setwd("your/working/directory")` to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you are running from.
+Additionally, make sure that the locations to which you are retrieving input files and/or sending output files are accurate.

-6. Now, run the inferences scripts in this repo according to their numbering.
+7. Now, run the inferences scripts in this repo according to their numbering.
 For example, if you want to run the inference pipeline, you can run the scripts in the following order:

    1. [facebook/inference/01_combine_text_asr_ocr.R](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/01_combine_text_asr_ocr.R)
    2. [facebook/inference/02_entity_linking_inference.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/02_entity_linking_inference.py)